PROJECT: PHOENIX CITIES

 MUSIC AND HISTORY

-"War Horns" is a concerto composed for horns and it became the foundation of Pawel Pudlo’s multidisciplinary project called "Phoenix Cities", which combines history and music.
-Through these two complimentary narrations – language of art and language of facts – Phoenix Cities project tells the stories of the most destroyed cities of World War II, that since has risen from the ashes.
-The Project’s premise combines historical lectures and the music concert, which allows Phoenix Cities to attract a broad and diverse audience.
+"War Horns" is a concerto composed for horns and it became the foundation of Pawel Pudlo’s multidisciplinary project called "Phoenix Cities," which combines history and music.
+Through these two complementary narrations – the language of art and the language of facts – the Phoenix Cities project tells the stories of the most destroyed cities of World War II that have since risen from the ashes.
+The project's premise combines historical lectures and the music concert, allowing the project to attract a broad and diverse audience.